InterestingSoup/urbit-k3s-rpi/README.md

 # urbit-k3s-rpi
 ## Urbit Deployment on K3S

+[interestingsoup/urbit-aarch64](https://hub.docker.com/r/interestingsoup/urbit-aarch64) is the image used in this tutorial.
+Learn more about why and how we made it [here](https://interestingsoup.com/how-to-create-a-dockerimage/)

 This guide assumes you have:
 - Setup a persistent volume and presistent volume claim for your Urbit pod.
 I am providing my pv.yaml and pvc.yaml as an example.
-- Have a LoadBalancer installed, I am using MetalLb.
+- Installed a LoadBalancer service on your cluster, I am using MetalLb.

-[interestingsoup/urbit-aarch64](https://hub.docker.com/r/interestingsoup/urbit-aarch64) is the image used in this tutorial.
-Learn more about why and how we made it [here]().

-The image executes `urbit` upon running.
-When setting args in `*-planet.yaml` you may follow the Urbit man page example:
+The docker image being used executes `urbit` upon running, so you only need to supply thr args.
+When setting args in `*-planet.yaml` you may referrence the Urbit man page example:

 ```
 Simple Usage: